Intermesh/groupoffice-docs/maintenance/cleanup.rst

 Cleanup database
 -------------------------------

-After deprecated modules get deleted from the source they are no longer uninstallable If you haven't uninstalled the deleted module before upgrading there might be tables in the database that remain there forever but are no longer used.
+After deprecated modules get deleted from the source, they are no longer uninstallable.
+If you haven't uninstalled the deleted module before upgrading, there might be tables in the database that remain there forever but are no longer used.

 Older Group-Office instances that have gone through several version upgrades have lots of old data stored in their